johnsogg/johnsogg.github.io/_posts/2016-12-08-emacs-golang.md

 $ go get -u github.com/rogpeppe/godef/...
 ```

+#### Note for `gb` users

-**Note for `gb` users:** `godef` will not know how to find your project's files until you run a special function to figure out a proper `GOPATH`.
+`godef` will not know how to find your project's files until you run a special function to figure out a proper `GOPATH`.
 You can do it manually or add a hook to run it as needed: `M-x go-set-project`.
 I ended up using `projectile` (a project-centric emacs plugin) and issue the `go-set-project` in the project switching hook.

 ### Projectile